LeBron James seen wearing what looks like unreleased Beats Studio Buds

 Animations of Beats Studio Buds: 🧵 pic.twitter.com/XYVvYP7ez3May 17, 2021

-LeBron's fresh buds also echo the aesthetic of the pair on the far right of the image below too, a mock-up also originally shared by MacRumours.
+LeBron's fresh buds also echo the aesthetic of the pair on the far right of the image below, another mock-up originally shared by MacRumours.

 The Beats Studio Buds have appeared by name (and with detailed illustrations) in recent FCC filings, which is fairly conclusive proof that the product is indeed real and ready for launch – in the States, at least.